Sathwik127/AstraPDFQA/README.md

 # 📄 AstraPDFQA

-**AstraPDFQA** is an intelligent PDF Question Answering system built with LangChain, Astra DB, HuggingFace Embeddings, and Google's Gemini LLM.
+**AstraPDFQA** is an intelligent PDF Question Answering system built with LangChain, **Astra DB** (a serverless vector database by Datastax), HuggingFace Embeddings, and Google's Gemini LLM.
 It enables users to upload PDF files and ask questions directly from the content.
-Under the hood, the app uses vector-based semantic search and retrieval-augmented generation (RAG) to deliver accurate and context-aware answers.
-The Streamlit frontend provides a simple and intuitive user interface.
+Under the hood, the app uses **Astra DB's scalable vector store** to store semantic embeddings of PDF chunks and perform similarity search.
+This enables accurate and context-aware answers using retrieval-augmented generation (RAG).
+The Streamlit frontend provides a simple and intuitive user interface

 ---